A bit About Me

 Volunteer Work 2012-Present

-Students in Graduate Mathematics Association Founder and Chair
+Students in Graduate Mathematics Association Founder (2021) and President (2022)

 Dr. Rajib Ganguly et. al. (Justin Wisby), Spewing Black Holes III: A Theoretical Structure, Meeting of Minds Journal, Volume 18, 2016.